aws/aws-sdk-js/.github/ISSUE_TEMPLATE/---known-issues.md

     You can import the latest version of SDK by following [these guidelines](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-create-deployment-pkg.html#nodejs-package-dependencies).

-    Go ahead and open an issue is you are still seeing this exception.
+If you still like to open an issue, change [ ] to [x] below:
+- [ ] I've confirmed that I'm using latest version of SDK, and issue is still reproducible